awayzo/6300Fall14Assignment4/README.md

 ## Tools
 * Eclipse IDE

+#INSTALLING
+* Make sure to use all files in the 6300Fall14Assignment4 Folder.
+* Use Eclipse IDE and make a new "Workspace".
+* Set the Virtual Device or actual device with the IDE.
+* Run the application as an Android Application.

-Eclipse INSTALLING ISSUE:
+#Eclipse INSTALLING ISSUE:

-A bug issue exist in Eclipse where the project displays”No manifest file!”.
+A bug issue exist in Eclipse where the project displays ”No manifest file!” after importing.
 This is a known bug.
 The solution is as follows:
 For instance:

 Your project name is Proj1